rzubek/easy-cryptography/README.md

   * Some examples reuse IVs (initialization vectors), for example by declaring them as global constants.
     This can lead to vulnerabilities, because IVs are meant to be regenerated for each encryption operation - but they also need to be retained for use in decryption.
 Our implementation handles this.
+  * Some examples ignore tampering issues.
+Decryption does not know whether someone tampered with encrypted bytes, so an explicit signature is necessary on any data that might be modified by end-users.
   * Some examples implement anti-tampering by simply hashing data with some salt and comparing hashes.
     This is vulnerable to spoofing, and instead we have signing API that provides HMAC authentication.
   * Some examples use old, legacy algorithms such as SHA1 for hashing, or AES-ECB for encryption.